 Have you ever tried roasting grapes?
 Maybe you’re thinking, hmmm, roasted grapes would be like raisins, right?
 Kind of shriveled up, chewy, and dry?
 Not that appealing…

-I pretty much roast everything (have you tried roasted butternut squash or Brussels sprouts?) so I thought, why not give roasted grapes a try?
 I had a bunch of grapes in the fridge so I tossed them with olive oil and a little maple syrup, put them on a corner of a pan of roasting sweet potatoes, and was blown away by the results.
 The grapes do shrivel, just a bit, which looks really kind of intriguing, and the insides turn into a jammy delight.
 Not even remotely like raisins!

 When I saw a recipe for cranberry sauce with roasted grapes, cranberries, apples, and shallots in Cooking Light, I knew I had to try it.
 I adapted it quite a bit to make it my own and the results are startlingly delicious.

-I almost hesitate to call it cranberry sauce because it’s a total departure from traditional cranberry sauce with ground up cranberries and oranges, or cooked cranberries with tons of sugar.
+I almost hesitate to call it cranberry sauce because it’s a total departure from traditional cranberry sauce with ground-up cranberries and oranges, or cooked cranberries with tons of sugar.
 The roasted fruit and shallots make this cranberry sauce a taste experience that outshines any other cranberry sauce.
 I’m sure you’ll agree!

 Looking at the photos of this cranberry sauce with roasted grapes, apples and shallots, I can’t believe how beautiful it is!
 I love how the cranberries and grapes intensify in color as they roast in the oven, and how the apples and shallots absorb the color from the cranberries, turning a deep rose color.
 It’s a visual feast.

 I mix the roasted fruit and shallots with a mixture of melted butter, maple syrup, and fresh chopped thyme to enhance the flavors and give the fruit a more sauce-like consistency.
 Oh, so yummy!
-Be careful if you try a spoonful or two–you may end up eating the whole thing!
+Be careful if you try a spoonful or two–you may end up eating the whole pan!

 This recipe is really versatile.
 Here are some suggestions for changing it up to make it your own: